eduardconstantin/azure-cloud-exams/README.md

-<h2 align="center">Azure Fundamentals Exam Questions</h2>
+<h1 align="center">Azure Fundamentals Exam Questions</h1>
 <br />

 This is a web application built with Next.js, TypeScript, Cosmos DB, GraphQL and Tailwind CSS.
 The application is a quiz that tests your knowledge of Azure fundamentals, specifically for the AZ-900 certification exam.
 The questions are stored in a Cosmos DB database and retrieved using GraphQL queries.
+The application is deployed on Microsoft Azure.

 This project was created for learning purposes to help me understand Microsoft Azure and Cosmos DB in preparation for the AZ-900 exam.